bifurcationkit/BifurcationKit.jl/docs/src/mittelmannAuto.md

 w .-= minimum(w)
 normbratu = x -> norm(x .* w) / sqrt(length(x))
 ```
-and use it to print the solution (we get redo the computation), we get:
+and use it to print the solution (we redid the computation), we get:

 ![](mittlemannBD-1.png)